 We need to choose an RPM sensor that is convenient for our measurement.
 Not all of the sensors can be installed in our rotating system and sometimes it takes a lot of effort to install them.
 Also, we have to choose the sensor that has a good resolution for our purpose (e.g.: sensor with one pulse per revolution is not appropriate for measuring precise angle).

 The tape sensor is an optical sensor for measuring speed and angle.
 It uses black and white tape that is attached to the rotating part of a machine.

 Image 66: Tape sensor with sensitivity potentiometer

 The sensor is made of optic fibers and should be placed under or about 5 mm above the tape.
-We have to use a sensitivity potentiometer to adjust the trigger level, that gives us steady pulses.
+We have to use a sensitivity potentiometer to adjust the trigger level, which gives us steady pulses.
 The reflection is then converted from an analyzing electronics into a TTL signal.
-The sensor in connected directly to a LEMO counter input.
+The sensor is connected directly to a LEMO counter input.

 Image 67: Sensitivity potentiometer with LEMO input connector

 A tape sensor can be used in many applications: RPM measurement, angle measurement, order tracking, rotor balancing, rotational and torsional vibration.

 First we glue the tape (with black and white stripes) on our rotating part.
 If both ends of the tape would come perfectly together we would have no zero pulses per revolution, which is an indication of a start position.
 If we don't have the information about the start position, the angle would be different at every start of the measurement.